-Figure 6: Total PICsIT count rate as a function of time (revolution number), computed with OSA 7 at the science window level, for single (left) and multiple events (right).
+Figure 6: Total PICsIT count rate as a function of time (revolution number) at the science window level, for single (left) and multiple events (right).

 Figure 7.
-In-flight background spectra for ISGRI (left) and PICsIT (right) with OSA 7.
+In-flight background spectra for ISGRI (left) and PICsIT (right).
 The ISGRI spectrum is from empty field observations in revolution 96 (effective exposure time 36.4 ks).
 For PICsIT the single (black) and multiple (red) events contributions to the background are shown separately; based on one Science Window of data accumulated in revolution 500.